Cisco ASA

-The Cisco ASA is a unified threat management device, combining several network security functions in one box.

-Reception and criticism

-Cisco ASA has become one of the most widely used firewall/VPN solutions for small to medium businesses.
+The Cisco ASA is a unified threat management device which combines several network security functions.
+It has become one of the most widely used firewall/VPN solutions for small to medium-sized businesses.
 Early reviews indicated the Cisco GUI tools for managing the device were lacking.

+History

 A security flaw was identified when users customized the Clientless SSL VPN option of their ASA's but was rectified in 2015.

-Another flaw in a WebVPN feature was fixed in 2018.